d3/d3/tutorial/bar-2.markdown

 The above implementation enters new bars immediately, while old bars are removed immediately.
 A common alternative is to fade, but in this case the most intuitive transition is for new bars to enter from the right, and old bars to exit to the left.
-Enter and exit can have transitions, too:
+Enter and exit can have transitions, too, which you can use to offset the index `i` to the *x*-scale:

 {% highlight js linenos %}
 function redraw() {